YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

       type: nil)
 ```

+This method captures a screenshot of the page, clipped to the size and position of this particular element.
+If the
+element is covered by other elements, it will not be actually visible on the screenshot.
+If the element is a scrollable
-Returns the buffer with the captured screenshot.
+container, only the currently scrolled content will be visible on the screenshot.

 This method waits for the [actionability](https://playwright.dev/python/docs/actionability) checks, then scrolls element into view before taking a
 screenshot.
 If the element is detached from DOM, the method throws an error.

+Returns the buffer with the captured screenshot.

 ## scroll_into_view_if_needed